 Make it a practice to delegate tasks whenever possible and automate repetitive tasks.
 Never make the mistake of doing everything yourself.

 Also, remove any kind of distraction from the work environment.

 As a part of your employee management responsibilities, you’ll come across the need to create and sustain a culture of continuous learning.

-The challenge here is that you will need the right tool for the purpose, the right environment, and your employees should be motivated enough to participate in the process willingly.
+The challenge here is that you will need the right employee training tool for the purpose, the right environment, and your employees should be motivated enough to participate in the process willingly.
 Only then you’ll be able to meet your learning goals, including that of developing tomorrow’s leaders.

 Solution: Adopt a learning management system (LMS) that takes care of every stage of an employee development program, from course creation to assessment.
 Provide rewards to employees who go out of their way to learn and upskill themselves.